chlao/TapSenseGhost/README.md

 python -m SimpleHTTPServer 8080

+And open up localhost:8080 in your browser.

 ## Details

-- The Computer looks for winning moves by looking at odd-length word that currently begin with letters in play, and such that the next letter will not complete a word that is 4+ letters.
+- The Computer looks for winning moves by looking at odd-length word that currently begin with letters in play, and such that the next letter will not complete a word that is 4+ letters and there are no other possible even words that can be made by adding that letter.
+- If there are no winning moves that have no corresponding even length word, the computer is provided with odd length words
+- If there no such winning moves, the computer looks at the longest word that whose next character played doesn't complete the word
+- If there are no losing moves that don't complete the word, computer is provided with the longest word(s)